If you have agreed to give a program for us, here are a few things you may want to know:

 Arrival and Setup (12–12:30 p.m.)

-You will sit at the table directly in front of the speaker’s lectern.
-You will (theoretically) be joined by the designated Speaker Host, a member who will serve as your aide, introduce you to other members, and make conversation with you.
-Others at this “head table” will include the executive secretary and the person who invited you to speak.
+You may want to sit at the table directly in front of the speaker’s lectern.
+Others at this “head table” will include the executive secretary, the president, the program chairman, and/or the person who invited you to speak.

 Lunch (12–12:45 p.m.)

 Other members will be filtering in during this time.
-They will be going through the buffet line, and, after you have gotten set up, you should do the same (unless you’re subject to speaker’s nerves or worried about spinach stuck in your teeth).
+They will be picking up their lunch, and, after you have gotten set up, you should do the same (unless you’re subject to speaker’s nerves or worried about spinach stuck in your teeth).
 Enjoy your meal!

 During this time, the designated Fund Raiser will be selling 50/50 raffle tickets.
 You may purchase one or more ($1 for one, $2 for three, and so on) if you choose.
 The winner gets half the pot; the rest goes to the club.